idontknowtoobrother/idontknowtoobrother/README.md

 - 📫 My Contact **idontknowbrotherpls@gmail.com**

 - 🧐 This Me
-  **I'm not a type of jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to grow.
+  **I'm not a type of jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to better.
 Sorry for my English skill 😅**

 ![ Code Not My Father's ](https://github-readme-stats.vercel.app/api?username=idontknowtoobrother&count_private=true&show_icons=true&theme=radical)